chew-z/Send2Instapaper/README.md

 # Send2Instapaper

-mac OS Automator service for saving links to Instapaper
+mac OS Automator service for saving links to Instapaper and also a service to grab webpages as markdown files.

-This simple project consists of two bits:
+This simple project consists of few bits:

 - mac OS Automator workflow which grabs link url and calls the python script
 - Python script send3instapaper.py which adds link to Instapaper account.
-You can use the script from commandline independently.
+You can use the script from commandline independently
+- a variant of send3instapaper.py (called send4instapaper.py) that I use on iOS in Pythonista for saving links without bloating my iPhone with Instapaper app
+- Another Automator workflow for saving web pages to Clipboard as markdown files (it is using html3md.py python script)

 ```
 python send3instapaper.py -h